GiuliaPaggi/MiniDT_online_monitor/README.md

 > user@host $  python tbo_bo_reader.py 32

-If no run number is passed as a parameter, the code opens the past runs' log file and computes the current run number.
+If no run number is passed as a parameter, the code opens the previous runs' log file and computes the current run number.
 The simulated file run number is identified by -1 and has to be passed as a parameter.
 <!-- the user is asked to specify it before the program begins, and the simulated file is identified by -1.
 > user@host $ python tbo_bo_reader.py
 > 'No run number specified.
 Enter the run number and press the enter key (to use the simulated data file, enter -1): -->